 Nature, culture and history

-Daintree National Park forms part of the Wet Tropics World Heritage Area (WTWHA).
+Daintree National Park (CYPAL) forms part of the Wet Tropics World Heritage Area (WTWHA).
 It boasts exceptional beauty and provides habitat for many rare and threatened plants and animals.

 Proclaimed in 1988 the WTWHA extends for about 450 km between Cooktown and Townsville.
 Vegetation in the area's 900,000 ha is primarily tropical rainforest, but there are also open eucalypt forests, wetlands and mangrove forests.
 The WTWHA meets all four natural criteria for World Heritage listing.
 These criteria recognise the area's exceptional natural beauty and the importance of its biological diversity and evolutionary history, including habitats for numerous threatened species.
 The WTWHA also has cultural significance for Aboriginal people who have traditional links with the area and its surrounds.